isomerpages/ogp-westgrovepri/_cca/Uniformed Groups/Cub Scouts.md

 Scouting skills (Progress badges), personal skills (Proficiency badges) as well as commemorative badges for key area events.</p>
 <p>As the first line of the Scout Promise reads, “I promise to do my best”
-– West Grove Cub Scouts endeavour to overcome difficulties and do their very best in all things and at all times.</p>
+– West Grove Cub Scouts endeavor to overcome difficulties and do their very best in all things and at all times.</p>
 <p></p>
 <p><strong>Programme</strong>